Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 3. Select Target to view its properties in the Inspector window.
 4. Set Transform to Position = (0,0.5,0), Rotation = (0,0,0), Scale = (1,1,1).
 5. On the Sphere's Mesh Renderer, expand the Materials property and change the default-material to *CheckerSquare*.
 6. Click **Add Component**.
 7. Add the Physics/Rigidbody component to the Sphere.
-(Adding a Rigidbody)

 ![The Agent GameObject in the Inspector window](images/mlagents-NewTutSphere.png)